Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 In the 16 pixel wide example each plane has 16 bits (= 2 bytes).
 The most significant bit of the first byte is always for the first pixel and the least significant bit of the last byte is for the last pixel.

+Note: If the graphic width is not a multiple of 8 there are additional unused bits per scan line that must be skipped on loading.

 ### Textures

 There is a special format for wall, object and overlay textures mentioned above as **4 bit packed texture graphics**.
 Instead of having planes for each pixel row it has planes for every 8 pixels (I call these a chunk below).
 So if for example you have a 16x32 pixel texture like mentioned above you would have two plane iterations per pixel row: